Applicants for fellowships should complete the following steps:

 - Applicants will be notified of the selection committee’s decisions by the beginning of October.
 The earliest possible departure date for India by awardees is eleven (11) months following the date of application submission.

 - Two full years must have elapsed between the completion of a previous AIIS fellowship and the current application deadline.
 This rule does NOT apply to recipients of AIIS language program fellowships.

-- Those fellows selected in the July 2014 fellowship competition will be able to carry out their fellowships at a time of their choosing between June 1, 2015 and December 31, 2016; AIIS fellows may not hold another major grant that provides funds to support research conducted in India during this entire 19-month period.
+- Those fellows selected in the July 2014 fellowship competition will be able to carry out their fellowships at a time of their choosing between June 1, 2015 and December 31, 2016; AIIS fellows may not hold another major grant that provides funds to support research conducted in India concurrently with the AIIS fellowship during this period.
 We do permit fellows to hold grants that would support research and writing in a country other than India or which could be used to purchase equipment or to carry out lab work that cannot be supported with the AIIS grant.

 - Applications from scholars who are part of a collaborative project involving other scholars are welcome, though AIIS fellowships are granted to individuals not to teams.
 Amounts awarded to successful applicants who are members of group projects will be equivalent to fellowships awarded to scholars who submitted applications for individual projects.

 The Selection Committee will assess each application on the following basis: